bitmovin/libdash/README.md

 ## Documentation

-The doxygen documentation is online available at [bitmovin](http://www.bitmovin.net/libdash_OpenSource/libdash_2_1_doxygen/index.html).
+The doxygen documentation availalbe in the repo.

 ## Sources and Binaries

-You can find the latest sources and binaries in our [download section] (http://www.bitmovin.net) and on github.
+You can find the latest sources and binaries on github.

 ## How to use

 ### Windows
-1. Download the tarball or clone the repository from gitlab (git://github.com/bitmovin/libdash.git)
+1. Download the tarball or clone the repository from github (git://github.com/bitmovin/libdash.git)
 2. Open the libdash.sln with Visual Studio 2010
 3. Build the solution
 4. After that all files will be provided in the bin folder